TheHong/TheGame/README.md

+## A bit late in the branching routine, but better now then never :)

+## Branched out of master to develop the new game

 # TheGame
 Mobile Application with various games.
 Currently working on Version 2.0.0.
 The mobile application is developed using Dart language with the Flutter toolkit and makes use of Google Firebase's Cloud Firestore database to store historical results as well as to allow for remote disabling of certain games in the cases of urgent bug fixes.